aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 [CreateFleet](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateFleet.html)
 does not allow
 [overriding](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_FleetLaunchTemplateOverridesRequest.html)
-the `ImageId`, it effectively *is* required.
+the `ImageId`.
 Since AMIs are architecture-specific, this means that launch templates are, transitively, architecture-specific as well.

 One problem is that this might be confusing due to the presence of the `architecture` field in the spec.
 The implication to a user, if they